betaflight/betaflight.com/docs/wiki/boards/PYRODRONEF4.md

 The PYRODRONEF4 target is new board developed by http://pirofliprc.com/

 - flat bottom.(No component on the bottom)
-- 6 uarts with 4 motor outputs(D-shot supported)
+- 6 uarts with 4 motor outputs(DShot supported)
 - uart 1 inverted for sbus(selectable) , uart 3 with inverter for frsky telemetry
 - onboard 5V bec.
 - direct solder pad layout for 4 IN 1 ESC or use 4 in 1 ESC Plug